 Alibaba and Beyond

 Alibaba CloudAlibaba's Qwen series (also written Tongyi Qianwen) has quietly become one of the most capable open model families in the world.
-Qwen 2.5 in the 72B parameter configuration benchmarks comparably to Llama 4 Maverick on most English-language tasks, and significantly outperforms most open models on Chinese language tasks — which is expected given Alibaba's training data mix, but the margin of improvement is substantial.
+Qwen 2.5 at 72B benchmarks comparably to Llama 4 Maverick on most English-language tasks and significantly outperforms most open models on Chinese language tasks.
+Given Alibaba's training data mix, the Chinese advantage is expected; the margin is substantial.

 Qwen's model family also includes specialized variants: Qwen2.5-Coder for software development tasks, Qwen2.5-Math for mathematical reasoning, and multimodal variants handling both text and images.
 The 7B and 14B sizes are well-optimized for local inference and represent some of the strongest small-model options available.